wjladams/fca25/grade6.md

 * Thursday reviewing all concepts from Chapters 1 and 2
 * Friday test on Chapters 1 and 2

+## Week 6 — Sep 23 - Sep 26
+Bill was out with a family issue this week.
+Substitute teachers covered new material and reviewed.
+Overall concepts this week:
+* Introduction to decimals, section 3.1

+Daily information:
+* Tuesday: had some fun with the date game and word patterns
+* Thursday: reviewed fraction operations
+* Friday: started section 3.1 on decimals

+## Week 7 — Sep 30 - Oct 3
+Next Tuesday they will have a quiz on decimal arithmetic Overall concepts this week:
+* Creating a board game
+* Multiplying decimals (Section 3.2)
+* Dividing decimals

+Daily information:
+* Tuesday: make their own board games
+* Thursday: covered section 3.2 multiplying decimals
+* Friday: covered section 3.3 dividing decimals

 # Homework assignments
 ## Week 1 — Aug 19 - Aug 22